Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Border Gateway Protocol (BGP)

 As an inter-AS routing protocol, BGP provides each router a means to:

 - Obtain prefix reachability information from neighboring ASs.
 - Determine the "best" routes to the prefixes.

 For each AS, each router is either a gateway router or an internal router.
-A gateway router is a router on the edge of an AS that directly connects to one or more routers in other ASs.
-An internal router connects only to hosts and routers within its own AS.

 In BGP, pairs of routers exchange routing information over semi-permanent TCP connections.
 Each such TCP connection, along with all the **BGP messages** sent over the connection, is called a **BGP connection**.
 Furthermore, a BGP connection that spans two ASs is called an **external BGP (eBGP)** connection, and a BGP session between routers in the same AS is called an **internal BGP (iBGP)** connection.
 There is typically one eBGP connection for each link that directly connects gateway routers in different ASs.
 Note that iBGP connections do not always correspond to physical links.

 BGP messages can be of the following types:

+- **OPEN**:
-- **OPEN**: opens TCP connection to remote BGP peer and authenticates sending BGP peer;
+  Opens TCP connection to remote BGP peer and authenticates sending BGP peer.
+- **UPDATE**:
-- **UPDATE**: advertises new path (or withdraws old);
+  Advertises new path (or withdraws old).
+- **KEEPALIVE**:
-- **KEEPALIVE**: keeps connection alive in absence of UPDATES.
-Also ACKs OPEN request;
+  Keeps connection alive in absence of UPDATES.
+  Also ACKs OPEN request.
+- **NOTIFICATION**:
-- **NOTIFICATION**: reports errors in previous messages or closes connection.
+  Reports errors in previous messages or closes connection.

 When a router advertises a prefix across a BGP connection, it includes with the prefix several **BGP attributes**.
 In BGP jargon, a prefix along with its attributes is called a **route**.
 Two of the more important attributes are:
+- **AS-PATH**:
-- **AS-PATH**: contains the list of ASs through which the advertisement has passed.
+  Contains the list of ASs through which the advertisement has passed.
   To generate the AS-PATH value, when a prefix is passed to an AS, the AS adds its ASN to the existing list in the AS-PATH.
   BGP routers also use the AS-PATH attribute to detect and prevent looping advertisements.
+- **NEXT-HOP**:
-- **NEXT-HOP**: the IP address of the router interface that begins the AS-PATH.
+  The IP address of the router interface that begins the AS-PATH.

 #### Hot Potato Routing